Chinese dominance worries Nigeria's textile traders

 Hundreds of textile dyers then staged street protests against what they view as a Chinese takeover of their trade that threatens to put 30,000 artisans out of business.

-The dyers, many of whom still use methods dating back more than 500 years, accused the Chinese of faking their products and selling inferior cloth at a fraction of the price.
+dyers, many of whom still use methods dating back more than 500 years,

-The situation is just one aspect of the struggle facing Nigeria's crude-dependent economy, which has been hit hard by the slump in global oil prices since mid-2014.
+- Enforcement, regulation -The situation is just one aspect of the struggle facing Nigeria's crude-dependent economy, which has been hit hard by the slump in global oil prices since mid-2014.

 There is little domestic manufacturing to speak of, forcing goods from cars to foodstuffs to be imported.